Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

+where $\delta_0$ is any of the $(k+1)$-th roots of $\eps$.
+The $k+1$ maps $\xi$ associated to a given $\phi$ differ by composition with a power of $R_{2\pi/(k+1)}$ (by commutation, the composition on the left or on the right are the same).
+If $\phi'(0)=1$ then there is a unique associated $\xi$ with $\xi'(0)=1$, which we call the \emph{canonically associated} map.

-\begin{proposition} Consider two families of vector fields $\omega$ and $\bar \omega$ that are generic in the sense of \Cref{def:gen_vf} and choose an eigenvalue function $\lambda$ and $\bar \lambda$ for each of them.
-The families are conjugate if and only if there exists a holomorphic map $\xi$ that commutes with the rotation by $2\pi/(k+1)$ and such that the following holds near $0$:
+\begin{proposition} Consider two families of vector fields $\omega$ and $\tilde \omega$ that are generic and unitary in the sense of \Cref{def:unitary}.
+Consider their respective canonical eigenvalue functions $\lambda$ and $\tilde \lambda$.
+The families are conjugate by a unipotent change of variable and parameter if and only if there exists a holomorphic map $\xi$ that commutes with the rotation by $2\pi/(k+1)$, with $\xi'(0)=1$ and such that the following holds near $0$: